rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 So let's see if they are up and running in our cluster without any errors.
 Let's check Traefik first.

-We use the `get svc` (short-hand for `get services`) command to list all services in the default namespace.
+We use the `get svc` (shorthand for `get services`) command to list all services in the default namespace.
 As you might remember from our Terraform configuration, we created a `traefik` namespace and deployed the Traefik Helm repository into that.
 So therefore we will specify the `-n` namespace flag, to return all services in that namespace.

 ```
 $ kubectl get svc -n traefik